BlueLucario/CS-465-Project01-Document-Search/README.md

 environment.
 This decision was made after frequent bugs made collaboration difficult.
 A Dockerfile was not made for the React backend server because of the simplicity and wide-adoption of npm.

+## Extra Credit

+- **Document can be added to the inverted index during runtime.** This is done via the upload button.
+Remember that the document must be a text file.

+- **A soundex inverted index is available for use.** To use the soundex inverted index, go to `getInvertedIndex()` at `api/inverted_index.py` and replace the inverted index with `SoundexInvertedIndex` with the same parameters.
+Remember to rebuild the project by following the above instructions.

+- **The contents of the retrieved documents can be viewed in the browser.** This is done by clicking the document name (i.e the filepath).
+A popup will appear with the document's contents.